-Through the Environmental Hazard Risk Assessment process a number of hazards and their corresponding environmental aspects were identified as significant (Table 5-7).
+Through the Environmental Hazard Risk Assessment process, a number of hazards and their corresponding environmental aspects were identified as significant (Table 5-8).
 This list of significant environmental aspects is provided below:

 - Discharge of effluent with excess pollutants that could damage the environment.
 Issue could be due to poor treatment, mechanical failure, extended power outages, emergency situation, overloading of process. - Release or leakage of poor quality effluent from the effluent ponds.
-Could be due to damage to containment infrastructure, storm event. - Contaminated run off water from site draining into natural waterway - Poorly sited drying area for screenings & grit leading to run off - Overgrowth of site - Impact of plant operations on site of indigenous or non-indigenous heritage.
+Could be due to damage to containment infrastructure, storm event. - Contaminated run off water from site draining into natural waterway - Chemicals used for spraying getting released into the environment due to poor spraying practices. - Contaminated run off water from site draining into natural waterway - Poorly sited drying area for screenings & grit leading to run off - Overgrowth of site - Erosion damage to the banks of the river caused by plant operations.
+During high rainfall, has happened at the SPS.